ZipManH/B9122/README.md

-# B9211_CBR
+# B9211
-compuing for business researcg
+compuing for business research